 On the Enable Analytics page, by default, all the licensed virtual servers from the Gateway instances appear.
 Review the list of licensed virtual servers and click Enable Analytics to enable analytics on the virtual servers.

-A tile appears on the Data Sources page and the status of the site card changes to Data Processing On.
+The status of the site card changes to Data Processing On.
 You can view the received events.

 Manage data source